-While your GP might recommend anti-depressants (depending on your circumstances), there are also lots of other different things they might suggest instead of anti-depressants, or in addition to.
-These might include, counselling or psychotherapy, mindfulness, group work, bibliotherapy (self-help books), online courses, and so on.
+While your GP might recommend anti-depressants (depending on your circumstances), there are also several other things they might suggest instead of, or in addition to, medication.
+These might include counselling, psychotherapy, mindfulness, group work, bibliotherapy (self-help books), online courses, and so on.

 While the strong recommendation is that you always seek the help and advice of a professional, there are also some things that you might be able to do for yourself that can make a big difference to how you feel.